 A quick check is all that’s needed to verify how you can use free music resources.
 And, that check can save you a lot of headaches later on.

 If you’d rather pay for your church music, you’ll still save a lot if you opt for royalty-free music sites.
-These allow you to pay a set fee per item or per month to use the music as much as you want with no other restrictions.
+These allow you to pay a set fee per item or per month and can give you unlimited access.